J-TAG/chocal-chat-server/README.md

 # Clients

 I have planned to create several type of clients for Chocal Server.
-But in the meantime I'm working on web client.
+But in the meantime we have only the web client.
 Although by the roadmap we should have a desktop client that can be run on Mac, Linux and Windows and also an Android app.
+At this point I'm working on the Android client.

 * Chocal Chat Web Client : https://github.com/J-TAG/chocal-chat-web
+* Chocal Chat Android Client : https://github.com/J-TAG/chocal-chat-android